vicentebolea/dotfiles/README.md

 ###Personal costumization

-You can create a file called *.bash_independent* in your home directory which will be called in the last line of the .bashrc file.
+The only configuration needed for vicente's dotfiles should be inside of a file called .bash_independent in your home directory.
+That file will be called from bashrc and will override any other configuration made by default.

+The file should contain these lines, but change my name and email for yours

+    GIT_AUTHOR_NAME="Vicente Adolfo Bolea Sanchez"
+    GIT_AUTHOR_EMAIL="vicenolea@gmail.com"

 ###How to update it
 Go to dotfiles directory